DPDK/dpdk/doc/guides/nics/virtio.rst

 *   Virtio supports Link State interrupt.

+*   Virtio supports Rx interrupt (so far, only support 1:1 mapping for queue/interrupt).

 *   Virtio supports software vlan stripping and inserting.

 *   Virtio supports using port IO to get PCI resource when uio/igb_uio module is not available.